Invest Here

 We have supported the development of BioCity and Medicity, a state-of-the-art life science and medical technology incubator based in Newhouse.

 Individual firms have been catalysts for innovation, whether using cutting-edge technology such as Indeglas glass products or being at the forefront of life sciences such as BioAscent which provides access to compound management and screening to test and develop new drugs.
+Skyrora is bringing space travel to Cumbernauld by building rockets and vehicle engines at its 55,000 sq ft facility as well as researching launch preparation such as hot fire testing.

 Firms need to harness innovation to achieve market cut-through.
 Here in North Lanarkshire, we have the infrastructure to make that happen with many companies pioneering innovation or seizing grant opportunities like global potato firm, Albert Bartlett, which has built an on-site frozen facility at its premises in Airdrie or our new Smart Hub Lanarkshire which is leading the way in supporting manufacturing and engineering businesses to utilise robotics and automation technologies.